nancologist/ReactNative/README.md

 ___

 ## 4.30.
 Exploring UI Libraries
+There are a lot of UI Libraries for React Native to make the life easier.

+Here are a list of some of them: https://docs.expo.dev/guides/userinterface/
+___

 ## 4.31.
 Managing Past Guesses as a List
+___

 ## 4.32.
 Styling List Items & Lists
 ## 4.33.
 ScrollView & Flexbox (Yes, that works!)
 ## 4.34.
 Using FlatList Instead of ScrollView